 To remain logged in to the device during the software update, move the mouse pointer occasionally.
-Alternatively, specify a sufficiently high value in the Device Security > Management Access > Web dialog, field Web interface session timeout [min] before the software update.
+As an alternative, specify a sufficiently high value in the Device Security > Management Access > Web dialog, field Web interface session timeout [min] before the software update.